jarviscanada/jarvis_data_eng_JoonhoMyung/README.md

 # Joonho Myung .
 Jarvis Consulting

 I am a recent graduate from Toronto Metropolitan University (formerly Ryerson University), with a Bachelor of Science (Honours) in Computer Science.
 During my education, I learned software engineering, and the fundamentals of data structures, and became comfortable with various coding languages most notably Java, SQL, C/C++, and Bash.
-I'm currently working as Software Developer from Jarvis Consulting Group, and I'm working on improving my skill sets to become more efficient with algorithms and to do more advanced projects.
-I am using an agile approach to manage my projects and these projects help me to improve my capabilities with industry-standard technologies like Docker, PostgreSQL, and Maven.
+I'm currently working as Software Developer from Teranet Inc., working on SEDAR+.
+Working on a systme like SEDAR+ improved my ability to detect where it has defect and optimize the system for better performance.
+Before Teranet Inc. I worked in Jarvis.
+I used an agile approach to manage my projects and these projects help me to improve my capabilities with industry-standard technologies like Docker, PostgreSQL, and Maven.
 I decided to apply for a developer position because there is a big sense of achievement when you solve a problem.
 I love being a developer because it's all about problem-solving.
 It brings the feeling of achievement every day and this is one of my motivations to work hard.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Git, Groovy, XML

-**Competent:** Docker, Ruby, Angular, JavaScript, JDBC
+**Competent:** Docker, Agile/Scrum, Angular, JavaScript, JDBC

-**Familiar:** HTML/CSS, C, C++, PHP, REST API
+**Familiar:** HTML/CSS, C, C++, Ruby, REST API

 ## Jarvis Projects